calref/cboe/rsrc/schemas/readme.md

 Scenario Header
 ---------------

 The _scenario.xml_ file stores most of the global scenario data.
-The following toplevel tags are required:
+The root element is `<scenario>`, and the following toplevel tags are required:

 * `<title>` - Contains the scenario name.
 * `<icon>` - Contains an integer specifying the scenario icon.